-The Act gives individuals the right to know what information is held about them.
+The Data Protection Act gives individuals the right to know what information is held about them.
 It provides a framework to ensure that personal information is handled properly.
-The Act works in two ways.
-Firstly, it states that anyone who processes personal information must comply with eight principles, which make sure that personal information is:
+Anyone who processes personal information must comply with the following principles, to demonstrate information is:

-The second area covered by the Act provides individuals with important rights, including the right to find out what personal information is held on computer and most paper records.
+The Act also provides individuals with important rights, including the right to find out what personal information is held on computer and most paper records.

 Youth Business International will:

-Personal Data is any information, whether in manual or electronic form, that identifies the Data Subject from that information or other information that is likely to be held by the Data Controller.
-The Data Subject is the individual whose personal data is being processed.
-Examples include:
+Personal Data is any information, whether in manual or electronic form, that identifies an individual from that information alone or in combination with other information that is likely to be held by YBI.

 Processing means the use made of personal data including: